telhawk-systems/telhawk-proxy/FUTURE_ENHANCEMENTS.md

 # Future Enhancements

-This document outlines planned features and improvements for the GoTrack analytics platform.
+This document outlines planned features and improvements for the TelHawk Proxy analytics platform.

 ## Configuration Management